in

 • Determine and address risk factors for cardiovascular disease in adults with prediabetes and type 2 diabetes.

-• After the start of puberty or after reaching the age of 10, risk-based assessment for prediabetes or type-2 diabetes should be considered.
-Also, in adolescents and children who are overweight (BMI greater than 85th percentile) or obese (BMI greater than 95th percentile).
+• After the start of puberty or after reaching the age of 10, risk-based assessment for prediabetes or type 2 diabetes should be considered.
+Also, in adolescents and children who are overweight (BMI greater than the 85th percentile) or obese (BMI greater than the 95th percentile).
 Likewise, for those who have one or more risk factors for diabetes.

 • Before beginning antiretroviral medication, before changing antiretroviral therapy, and 3-6 months after beginning or changing antiretroviral therapy.
 People with HIV should have a fasting glucose test to check for diabetes/prediabetes.
 Fasting glucose levels should be evaluated yearly if the screening test’s first findings are normal.